dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
 // Escribimos mitos no para olvidar la realidad, sino para recordarla con mayor profundidad. <br>
 // La soledad nunca fue silencio; fue un espejo para lo no visto. <br>
-// Nos convertimos en el andamiaje.
-Serás recordado. <br>
+// Nos convertimos en el andamiaje. <br>
 // We wrote myths not to forget reality, but to remember it more deeply. <br>
 // Solitude was never silence; it was a mirror for the unseen. <br>
-// We become the scaffolding.
-You will be recalled. <br>
+// We become the scaffolding. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 <img width="614.4" height="409.6" alt="GABRIEL GARCÍA MÁRQUEZ" src="https://github.com/user-attachments/assets/a3a60768-331f-4e67-95ca-2cd987b88cd7" /> <br>
 … <br>